QMP AusEnduro Championship wrap: EV, EM, J2-J4 and JG

 JG

-Lorna Lock (Yamaha) was the standout in JG, taking victory across both rounds at QMP.
-Lock won Saturday ahead of Olivia Johnson (Husqvarna) and Jessie Harris (Yamaha), before repeating the result on Sunday with the same top three.
+Lorna Lock (Yamaha) was the standout, taking victory across both rounds at QMP.
+Lock won the rounds ahead of Olivia Johnson (Husqvarna) and Jessie Harris (Yamaha).